The 4 most effective email templates to follow up on outstanding invoices

 If you are going to be late in delivering the goods, then it is important to communicate this fact to the customer as soon as possible and give them an expected delivery date.

-If you are at fault for the late delivery or have missed a promised date, then you may want to offer a discount or credit to the customer to improve their experience.
+If you are at fault for the delayed delivery or have missed a promised date, then you may want to offer a discount or credit to the customer to improve their experience.

 However, if the fault lies with a 3rd party delivery company, then it is important to get this in writing so that you can show your customer that you have done everything possible to avoid the delay.